c-hepburn/Bone_MRI/README.md

 Presented data and code are the supplemental material for the article.

-•	Folder “data” contains image and segmentation files in nifti format
+•	Folder “data” contains image and segmentation files in nifti format (see data_description document)

 •	Folder “generated_files” contains text files with numerical values of evaluation metrics, loss function at each training epoch, specific voxel intensities.
 Some of these files were used to generate figures for the article